atecon/FMOLS/src/FMOLS_help.md

 `bandwidth`:

 scalar, Bandwidth for covariance calculation.
-The special value `-1` triggers Andrews' (1991) automatic bandwidth selection.
+The special value `-1` (default) triggers Andrews' (1991) automatic bandwidth selection.
 A VAR(1) model is used to calculate the automatic bandwidth.

 `verbose`:
 boolean, Print any output if 1 (=`TRUE`, default), otherwise not (=`FALSE`).